You need an easy solution to a hard problem

 However, water softener pellets are more expensive than crystals, which is important for homes on a budget.
 They are also less widely available, meaning you may need to visit specialized stores or order them online.
 Additionally, pellets are less likely to cause bridging or mushing, but they can still clump together under certain conditions (though this is less common in pellets compared to crystals).

-However, keep in mind that these budgets don’t cover the cost of removing your old tub and hauling it away.
+However, these budgets don’t cover the cost of removing your old tub and hauling it away.
 They also don’t include the cost of cleanup and finishing touches, like painting walls.
-Should you run into a problem with plumbing, such as a broken pipe or the need to move an existing drain, you may find that it would have cost less to hire a shower installer near you at the outset.
+Should you run into a problem with plumbing, such as a broken pipe or the need to move an existing drain, it may cost less to hire a shower installer near you.

 “There’s a high likelihood of an untrained homeowner installing a drain incorrectly and causing a backup of sewer gases into the home,” says Jeff Botelho, Expert Review Board member and licensed journeyman plumber.
 Having an experienced pro complete the job to code and safely cannot be overstated.